YottaDB/YDBDoc/MessageRecovery/errors.rst

 SOCKNOTPASSED, Socket message contained no passed socket descriptors

-Run Time Error: WRITE /ACCEPT received no sockets over the LOCAL connection.
+Run Time Error: WRITE/ACCEPT received no sockets over the LOCAL connection.

-Action: Verify the connection and make sure the WRITE /PASS on the sender is correct.
+Action: Verify the connection and make sure the WRITE/PASS on the sender is correct.

 -----------------
 SOCKPARMREQ